Mixa-Bosu/Koiyo/README.md

 _Music System_ | **COMPLETE**

-A basic music player that will play tracks and can fade in and out depending on what room you are in, it currently works with some janky mechanics but should be changed/optimized in  the future.
+A basic music player that will play tracks and fade in and out depending on your room, it currently works with some janky mechanics but should be changed/optimized in  the future.

 _Parallax Backgrounds & Menus_ | **COMPLETE**